ProtoInfoMax: Prototypical Networks with Mutual Information Maximization for Out-of-Domain Detection

 \paragraph{Sentence-to-sentence similarity $F(C_S, Q)$}

-Default similarity measure for Prototypical Networks in this study.
-Here, $C_S$ denotes prototype vector of ID support set (referred to as $C^{id}$ in another section) and $Q$ is sentence embedding projection of target queries.
+-- This function is by default similarity measure for all Prototypical Networks in this study.
+Here, $C_S$ denotes prototype vector of ID support set and $Q$ is sentence embedding projection of target queries.

 \paragraph{Context-to-context similarity $F(C_w^{\textnormal{sup}},C_w^{\textnormal{Q}})$}